cassidoo/ama/README.md

 ### What mechanical keyboard should I buy?

 There's so many out there.
 I recommend reading [Isabela's article](https://drop.com/talk/10016/anatomy-of-a-mechanical-keyboard?utm_source=linkshare&referer=EEA27B) first and do your research.
-[Drop](https://drop.com/?referer=EEA27B) is a great spot for buying keyboards and supplies, and so is [The Key Dot Company](https://thekey.company/), [keeb.io](https://keeb.io/), [NovelKeys](https://novelkeys.xyz/), [Dixie Mech](https://dixiemech.com/), [Pimp My Keyboard](https://pimpmykeyboard.com/), and [Kono Store](https://kono.store/).
+[Drop](https://drop.com/?referer=EEA27B) is a great spot for buying keyboards and supplies, and so is [The Key Dot Company](https://thekey.company/), [keeb.io](https://keeb.io/), [NovelKeys](https://novelkeys.xyz/), [Omnitype](https://omnitype.com/), [Pimp My Keyboard](https://pimpmykeyboard.com/), and [Kono Store](https://kono.store/).
 Figure out the budget and size you want and go from there.
 You can spend as little as $30 and as much as over $1000, depending on the things you want in a keyboard!

 ### What keyboard things did you design?